pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

                 }
         }

+This particular code block creates the array for the tic-tac-toe board.
+This board is based off of a three by three array with nine different squares.
+All nine squares are used to simulate one bigger square, thus creating the tic-tac- toe board.

 Board Example
 ~~~~~~~~~~~~~
+This is a visual model of what the two code blocks above produce.
+This code was
-This particular chunk of code is able to create a game tic-tac-toe game board.
+able to create a tic-tac-toe board that the user or user can interact with.
-The code creates an array of nine different boxes.

 .. image:: board.PNG
     :width: 25%